|(photo: Shari Diamond)

-Joan Silber's Secrets of Happiness (Counterpoint, $27) arrives in bookstores May 4, 2021, four years after her triumphant Improvement, winner of the PEN/Faulkner and the National Book Critics awards for fiction.
+Joan Silber's Secrets of Happiness (Counterpoint, $27) just arrived in bookstores, four years after her triumphant Improvement, winner of the PEN/Faulkner and the National Book Critics awards for fiction.
 Her ninth book of fiction, Secrets of Happiness surveys the connections between disparate lives as a succession of (mostly) New Yorkers lay bare the stories of how their lives became what they are.
 A New Yorker herself, Silber teaches in the Warren Wilson MFA Program.

 As I read this very New York novel, I kept thinking of how we sometimes overhear someone's story as they disclose it.
 What was the impetus for your technique of different voices revealing personal history?